deconst/deconst-docs/developing/architecture.rst

 #.
 Once all assets have been published, the preparer sends the latest git commit SHA of the control repository to the :term:`content service`, where it's stored in MongoDB.
 #.
 Each entry within the ``content-repositories.json`` file is checked against the list of :term:`strider` builds.
 If any new entries have been added, a content build is created and configured with a newly issued API key.
 #.
 During each request, each :term:`presenter` queries its linked :term:`content service` for the active control repository SHA.
 If it doesn't match last-loaded control repository SHA, the presenter triggers an asynchronous update.
 #.
-If successful, the new content and template mappings, redirects, and templates will be atomically installed.
-Otherwise, the presenter will log an error with the details and wait for further changes before attempting to reload.
+If successful, the new content and template mappings, redirects, and templates are atomically installed.
+Otherwise, the presenter logs an error with the details and waits for further changes before attempting to reload.

 Lifecycle of a Content Repository Update
 ----------------------------------------

 When a change is merged into the live branch of a :term:`content repository`:

 #.
-A Strider build scans the latest commit of the repository for directories containing ``_deconst.json`` files and executes the appropriate :term:`preparer` within a new Docker container that's given the context of each one.
+A Strider build scans the latest commit of the repository for directories containing ``_deconst.json`` files and executes the appropriate :term:`preparer` within a Docker container that's given each context.
 #.
-The preparer generates a :term:`metadata envelope` for each page that would be rendered, assigns it a :term:`content ID` using a configured base ID, and submits it to the :term:`content service`.
+The preparer copies each referenced asset to an asset output directory within the shared workspace container.
+The offset of the asset reference is saved in an "asset_offsets" map.
 #.
-Each static resource (images, mostly) are submitted to the :term:`content service` and published to the CDN as non-global assets.
-The response includes the CDN URL, which is then used within the generated envelopes.
+The preparer generates a :term:`metadata envelope` for each page that would be rendered, assigns it a :term:`content ID` using a configured base ID, and writes it to the envelope output directory.
+#.
+The submitter queries the :term:`content service` with the SHA-256 fingerprints of each asset in the asset directory.
+If any assets are missing or have changed, the submitter bulk-uploads them to the :term:`content service` API.
+If more than 30MB of assets need to be uploaded, assets are uploaded in batches of just over 30MB to avoid overwhelming the upload process.
+#.
+The submitter inserts the public CDN URLs of each asset into the body of each metadata envelope at the recorded offsets and removes the "asset_offsets" key.
+#.
+The submitter queries the content service with the SHA-256 fingerprint of a stable (key-sorted) representation of each envelope.
+Any envelopes that have been changed are bulk-uploaded to the content service.